Vitalian (consul)

-Vitalian (Vitalianus, Βιταλιανός; died 520) was a general of the Eastern Roman Empire.
-A native of Moesia in the northern Balkans, and probably of mixed Roman and Gothic or Scythian barbarian descent, he followed his father into the imperial army, and by 513 had become a senior commander in Thrace.
+Vitalian (Vitalianus, Βιταλιανός; died 520) was a general of the Byzantine Empire.
+A native of Moesia in the northern Balkans, and of Thracian descent, he followed his father into the imperial army, and by 513 had become a senior commander in Thrace.

-In that year he rebelled against Emperor Anastasius I (r.
-491–518), whose fiscal stringency and promotion of Miaphysitism were widely unpopular, and allowed Vitalian to quickly win over large parts of the army and the people of Thrace to his cause.
+In that year he rebelled against Emperor Anastasius I, whose fiscal stringency and promotion of Miaphysitism were widely unpopular, and allowed Vitalian to quickly win over large parts of the army and the people of Thrace to his cause.
 After scoring a series of victories over loyalist armies, Vitalian came to threaten Constantinople itself, and forced Anastasius to officially recant his adoption of Miaphysitism in summer 515.
 Soon after, however, as Anastasius failed to honour some of the terms of the agreement, Vitalian marched on Constantinople, only to be decisively defeated by Anastasius' admiral, Marinus.

 Vitalian fled to his native Thrace and remained in hiding until Anastasius's death in 518.
-As a staunch promoter of Chalcedonian orthodoxy, he was pardoned by the new emperor Justin I (r.
-518–527) and was engaged in the negotiations with the Pope to end the Acacian Schism.
-He was named consul for the year 520, but was murdered shortly after, probably on the orders of Justin's nephew and heir-apparent, Justinian (r.
-527–565), who saw in him a potential rival for the throne.
-His sons also became generals in the East Roman army.
+As a staunch promoter of Chalcedonian orthodoxy, he was pardoned by the new emperor Justin I and was engaged in the negotiations with the Pope to end the Acacian Schism.
+He was named consul for the year 520, but was murdered shortly after, probably on the orders of Justin's nephew and heir-apparent, Justinian, who saw in him a potential rival for the throne.
+His sons also became generals in the Byzantine army.